lachrist/aran/README.md

 For instance, the expression `x + y` may be transformed into `aran.traps.binary('+', x, y)` which triggers the `binary` trap.
 Below we demonstrate how to analyze a monolithic (as opposed to modularized) JavaScript program using Aran.

-1. The file `target.js` is a monolithic JavaScript program that we want to analyze:
+1. The file `target.js` is a monolithic JavaScript program that is the target for our analysis:

   ```javascript
   // target.js //